bruh123-sys/7B_AI/README.md

 4. it is open-source
 5. it can Code for you
 6. it also has (Vision)
-7. its might have GPT4
+7. it might have GPT4

 # when it the release date?
-the release date might be somewhere by >2024< its a good chance it will be out in dec-2023
+the release date might be somewhere by >2024< its a good chance it will be out in dec 2023

+ # can it make games?
+ yes 7B is compatable of making games its will be-able to code a unity game in just 1 hour